 - Go when you can.I learned this trip from the Marine Corps.
 Basically, you eat, sleep and use the bathroom whenever you can.
 If you donâ€™t have to get up and use the lavatory on the plane, then donâ€™t.
 Go whenever you can, but especially before flights and on layovers.

 - Get a travel pillow.
 I can’t sleep on planes.
 Best I can do is the “Takeoff Nap.”
 But occasionally when I am beat-down-dog tired I am able to catch a few winks.
 Having a handy travel pillow like the Trtl is a game changer.

 - Use Yelp to pick a good restaurant.
 If the clerk didn’t have anything, that ask Yelp!
-Or if that doesn’t work, ask the “Foodie” on your team.
+Or if that doesn’t work, ask the “Foodie” on your team (there’s always one…).
 Chances are he/she has already scoped it out!

 - Better yet, go shopping for food.
 If I am staying an extended period of time in an area (as often happens on my visits to Nashville) I will hit the local Kroger and grab some breakfast or dinner foods.
 Most hotels have microwaves and some fresh fruit and oatmeal in the AM is nice.
 Some even have kitchens…but I don’t cook on the road.